-Hand is terminal organ of upper limb and is prone to get injured to cuts, crushes, fractures, burns and bites.
+The hand is the terminal organ of the upper limb and is prone to get injured to cuts, crushes, fractures, burns, and bites.

 A fracture, or a break in a bone, can cause a great deal of hand pain.

-Sprain is an injury to ligament is called a sprain.
+A sprain is an injury to a ligament is called a sprain.

 Tenosynovitis is pain and inflammation of the sheath that surrounds a tendon.
 It’s a relatively rare cause of hand pain that can affect the wrist or the fingers.

 The cause is not always known.
 It may be brought on by a series of small injuries to the tendon, a previous injury or strain, infection, or rheumatoid arthritis.